Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-32-deep-wounds.md

 "Begging your pardon sir, but bullshit.
 Firth’s was about my age when he started the Crude.
 A little older even, and *look* at the guy."

 "I thought you might bring that up."
 Miller fished out an e-paper photograph.
 He laid it down on the table and swiped through the images loaded onto it.
 "Here.
 Firth was kind enough to share some photos to drive home the point.
-Here he is at thirteen...and fifteen...and seventeen, when he enlisted...."
+Here he is at thirteen... and fifteen... and seventeen, when he enlisted...."

 Coombes and Walsh both boggled.
 The allegedly thirteen-year old boy in the first photo was unbelievably fit and only marginally smaller than Walsh was *right now.* The young man in the second image was legitimately enormous, and the photos after *that*...